Pocket more profit during shoulder season: A guide for vacation rental hosts

 Man skiing down an empty mountain during shoulder season

-5 tips to make the most of shoulder season
+5 strategies to maximize shoulder season profit

-Work on your seasonal rates
+1. Adjust your seasonal rates

-Review your minimum night stay requirements
+2. Cut minimum night requirements

 Digital nomad working from the beach